Do you have a dream? Does it involve being the master/mistress of your own time, finances, and destiny by learning how to become a freelance writer?

 Remember, it doesn’t have to be perfect, but it should reflect your best effort.

-You can draft the sample in a Google Doc, then save it as a PDF (under File > Download as > PDF document) and upload it to your portfolio (more about that in the next step).
+You can draft the sample in a Google Doc, then save it as a PDF (under File > Download as > PDF document) and upload it to your portfolio (more about this in the next step).

 Remember – the goal here is to showcase your writing skills and provide a potential client with proof that you can write, and write well.

 That’s it.
-No need to over-complicate things!
+No need to over-complicate things.

-Start your own blog or website.
+Start your own blog or website

-Starting your own freelance writing website is a great step when you’re ready – you can write about what you want, when you want and begin to brand your freelance writing business.
+Starting your own freelance writing website is a great step when you’re ready – you can write about what you want, when you want, and begin to brand your freelance writing business.

-Don’t know what to blog about?
+Not sure what to blog about?
 How about one of the niches you’ve selected in Step Two?

-Guest post on someone else’s site.
+Guest post on someone else’s site

 How does one go about finding guest posting opportunities?